-Even though Jordan is considered as the GOAT in discussions about the best players in NBA history, Clyde doesn’t want to jump too quickly on that conclusion.
-He said other players should also be in this conversation, and fans often forget other players who left a significant mark on the league.
+Even though Jordan is considered as the GOAT in discussions about the best players in NBA history, Clyde didn't jump on board with that conclusion.
+He said other players should also be in this conversation, and fans often forget players who left a significant mark in the league.

 Even though Jordan outplayed Drexler during the 1992 finals series, Drexler held his ground and had games where he showed tremendous talent and ability to influence the game on both ends of the floor.
 Both Pippen and Jordan always guarded Drexler on the perimeter, but he was still able to make his impact.
 Unfortunately, that wasn't enough to win the championship that year, but Drexler never felt there was anyone better than him, not even Jordan at that time.

 "I always felt there was nobody better if I played the way I should have played.
 If I come out and compete, there will be only a few guys that are better, and if they are, you shake their hand and say congrats.
 I can compete with anyone, and it's all about performance."

 What made Drexler so great, is that he wasn't the type of player that would take over games just by scoring the ball.
 He had tremendous ability to many different things equally great, and make his teammates better.
 Drexler's basketball philosophy was different than Jordan's and while one could say that he wasn't 'the killer' to the same extent as MJ — Clyde was definitely the best match the league had to offer.